Originally published 03/2016. Updated 12/2018.

 Zika has been linked to local outbreaks of microcephaly -- a condition in which a child is born with an abnormally small head and a higher susceptibility to issues with neurological development.
 It is suspected that if a female is infected with Zika before or during her pregnancy, the virus may transfer to the fetus.
 Given this pregnancy risk, reproductive endocrinologists and other medical practitioners have become increasingly aware of potential risks to expectant mothers, as more details are being discovered.

 Presently, from the perspective of reproductive donation, Zika is not known to impact the female oocyte (egg), however the FDA has reported evidence that the virus can persist in semen and other tissue such as the placenta.
 There are currently two confirmed cases and four probable cases involving the transmission of the virus through sexual contact.
-Sexual transmission of infected women to their sexual partners has not been reported as of 3/3/16 according to the Food and Drug Administration.
+Cases of sexual transmission of infected women to their sexual partners are limited and suggest that is less frequent than transmission from men.

 Oocytes and semen are different in their biological composition.
 Spermatozoa, or sperm, live in seminal fluid and together they make up semen.
 Semen is a leukocyte-rich material, which is more susceptible to becoming infected with a virus.
 It is believed that Zika is likely to survive both the freeze and thaw processing of semen, thereby resulting in frozen sperm having the ability to transmit the virus at a later point in time.
 Since oocytes are not leukocyte-rich, it is unknown if they will be susceptible to Zika, and there have been no known cases of Zika transmission via an oocyte, to date.

-Men who plan to become intended parents, and men who are intimate with women who seek to donate their eggs should also be cautious due to early evidence that Zika can be transmitted via semen.
-It is not clear how long semen may remain infected, though preliminary findings suggest anywhere between 4 – 10 weeks, so if traveling abroad, men should consult with their physician about their risk of contact with this vector-borne virus.
+Men who plan to become intended parents, and men who are intimate with women who seek to donate their eggs should also be cautious due to evidence that Zika can be transmitted via semen.
+It is not clear how long semen may remain infected, though findings suggest anywhere between 4–10 weeks, so if traveling abroad, men should consult with their physician about their risk of contact with this vector-borne virus.

-Egg donors with a known and/or suspected Zika virus infection are not to move forward with stimulation and retrieval until the resolution of symptoms and a deferral of six months.
+Based on FDA guidlines4 and CDC recommendations, California Cryobank Donor Egg Bank has recommended to its network of fertility practices who cycle egg donors, that egg donors with a known and/or suspected Zika virus infection are not to move forward with stimulation and retrieval until the resolution of symptoms and a deferral of six months.
 Egg donors who have traveled to an area with active Zika transmission or had sex with an individual with Zika risk factors will also be deferred from an egg retrieval cycle for six months.
 These are conservative precautions as presently, there is no known case of oocyte transmission.

-Donor Egg Bank USA anticipates that this course of action is conservative, given there is no known transmission of the virus form oocytes.
+California Cryobank Donor Egg Bank anticipates that this course of action is conservative, given there is no known transmission of the virus from oocytes.
 This recommendation will remain fluid in accordance with each collection center’s regional climate and infection prevalence.
-As more information becomes available, Donor Egg Bank USA will revise its recommendation to ensure the safety of the men and women who utilize egg donors from the network.
+As more information becomes available, California Cryobank Donor Egg Bank will revise its recommendation to ensure the safety of the men and women who utilize egg donors from the network.

 Please ensure that all egg donors are screened for the Zika virus prior to egg retrieval.
 The Zika virus leaves the recipient extremely vulnerable and at the mercy of DEB's screening process.